vumaq/ticker32/README.md

 3. **Insert** the card into the ESP32’s microSD slot.

+> **Note:** On first boot, the Wi-Fi PASSWORD field is encrypted and removed from the SD card.
+To change your Wi-Fi password afterward, re-add the PASSWORD key and it's new value to config json on the SD card.

 #### Flash the Firmware
 1. Install Python 3 and required tools:
    ```bash